zimfw/git/README.md

 ### Misc

   * `G..` changes the current directory to the top level of the working tree.
-  * `G?` looks up the aliases defined here with the given regular expressions.
+  * `G?` looks up the aliases defined here with given regular expressions.

 Settings
 --------